 Low boiler pressure may result in no heating or hot water, meaning that your central heating system will have to work harder and ultimately use a higher amount of energy.

 Find out exactly what you’ll need to do by reading our useful guide on how to repressurise a boiler with low pressure.

 Boiler pressure still too high?

-- Expansion vessel needs repressurising
+- The expansion vessel needs repressurising

-- Fault with the filling loop
+- There’s a fault with the filling loop